3DCoded/Happy-Hare/Home.md

 Also, **be respectful**.
 The team works diligently to advance the hardware and software.
 Direct messaging them is frowned upon and you'll not be moved to the front of the queue by doing so.

-Hint:
+> [!TIP]
-The easiest way to get logs is to download them through Mainsail.
+> The easiest way to get logs is to download them through Mainsail.
 Click the "Machine" tab, then in the dropdown at the top, select "logs".
 Then look for the chosen log file and RIGHT click and select download.

+Alternatively you can use the [Github Issue](https://github.com/moggieuk/Happy-Hare/issues) system although I only tend to look at that on a weekly cadence.

+When you ask for help you should be prepared to provide the following information:

 <br>